 While I love my lime aioli, here are a few other ideas for how to season your aioli as well as suggestions for what to serve them with:

-- Lemon is a nice way to switch this one up – just add lemon zest & juice instead of lime – best served with seafood.
+- Lemon zest & juice instead of lime.
+Best served with seafood.

 - For a spicy version I do what any semi-trendy Stockholm restaurant has done the past few years - and add Sriracha.
 A tablespoon or so should do it.
-Oh and skip the limes and french dijon – and go for a dash of white whine vinegar instead.
-Serve with chicken, pork, potatoes or shrimp.
+Skip the lime and Dijon mustard - and go for a dash of white whine vinegar instead.
+Serve with chicken, pork, potatoes, shrimp or sweet potato fries.

 - And when I feel indulgent I do what every semi-trendy Stockholm restaurant did before that - and add some white truffle oil.
 Mix it in with the regular vegetable oil, skip the lime, add a dash of white wine vinegar and get to work.
 Serve with potatoes or meat.

-- Just don’t – make a classic aioli by excluding the lime zest & juice from this recipe and adding a dash of white wine vinegar instead.
+- Make a classic aioli by excluding the lime zest & juice from this recipe and adding a dash of white wine vinegar instead.
 Delicious with shrimp, bread or potatoes.
-Serve with anything really, but I especially love it as a side for bread.
+Serve with anything really, but I especially love it with bread.

 Lime AioliPrint Rate